 “A divine life in a divine body is the formula of the ideal that we envisage.”

 The stream in a canal advances on a set path confined between its narrow banks but there is a surging river, the gushing waters of which build their own course.
-Similarly, there are some people who advance, setting as their aim, one amongst the many well-established possibilities; however, there are some rare epoch-makers whose vision is able to pierce through the deemed impossibilities.
-They leave behind them an aim, the dedication to which brings forth a revolution in one’s life course.
+Similarly, there are some people who advance setting their aim as one amongst the many well-established possibilities; however, there are some rare epoch-makers whose vision is able to pierce through the deemed impossibilities.
+They leave behind them an aim, the dedication towards which brings forth a revolution in one’s life course.

 And just like there are revolutions in the material world, similarly, there occur revolutions in the spiritual world as well.
 However, such spiritual revolutions are inspired by Supreme Consciousness and Bliss.
 Unlike a mutual contest which characterizes external revolutions, these revolutions lead to mutual concord and resonance.
 For here, if there is a contest, it is between one’s own ‘animal’ tendencies and the evolving blissful consciousness.
 The uniqueness of this contest is that the mutual conflict of the ‘dark’ and the ‘light’ has at its base the miraculous play of the same Supreme-Consciousness.